 - Learn Python 3 the Hard Way by Zed Shaw – Don’t let the title put you off.
-The idea behind this is to get you to type the code yourself, without copy and pasting.
+The idea behind this is to get you to type the code yourself, without copying and pasting.
 That’s what Zed means by ‘the hard way.’
-You need to build the muscle memory by actually writing the code yourself.
+You need to build muscle memory by actually writing the code yourself.

 - Python for Dummies – The Dummies series is always a good source for beginners.
 Whether you’re a complete newbie or already know a programming language, you’ll likely learn something new from this book.

 Walking through all three books will let you practice by actually creating programs on your own.
 But it’ll also show you the different ways programmers approach similar problems, and how they solve them.
-Seeing those different styles will make sure you don’t get stuck in any particular bad habits.
+Seeing those different styles will make sure you don’t get stuck in any particularly bad habits.

 Not everybody learns best by reading materials.
 So if you prefer to watch, listen and practice along with someone, there are a few video tutorials on YouTube that can help.

-- Python Tutorial – Python for Beginners – Six hours of training covering all you need to know and then delving into three separate projects: automation, machine learning and web development.
+- Python Tutorial – Python for Beginners – Six hours of training covering all you need to know and then delving into three separate projects: automation, machine learning, and web development.